 - Black donors had a four-fold higher risk of developing ESRD than white donors when their related recipients had glomerular diseases, which are diseases that cause scarring of the filters in the kidney.

-- Among white living kidney donors, those whose related recipients had hypertension-related ESRD were at higher risk for ESRD than those whose related recipients had glomerular disease.
+- Among white living kidney donors, those whose related recipients had hypertension-related ESRD were at higher risk for ESRD than those whose related organ recipients had glomerular disease.

-- Among black living kidney donors, the risk of ESRD among those whose related recipients had hypertension-related ESRD was similar to those whose related recipients had glomerular disease.
+- Among black living kidney donors, the risk of ESRD among those whose related organ recipients had hypertension-related ESRD was similar to those whose related recipients had glomerular disease.
 Black living kidney donors whose related recipients had diabetes were at lower risk than those whose recipients had glomerular disease.

 “Various families have different patterns of end-stage renal disease development,” Wainright said.
 “Our findings indicate that risk to a related donor is going to vary based on family history.”